-Table 4-5: Maximum Number of Outlook Contacts to Display in the Phone's Screen
+Table 4-9: Maximum Number of Outlook Contacts to Display in the Phone's Screen

 Parameter Name Description [lync/ews/OutlookContactReply] Determines the maximum number of Outlook contacts to display in the phone's screen.
-[50] (Default) = the phone will be capable of retrieving and displaying up to 50 Outlook contacts in the screen.
+[50] (Default) = the phone will be able to retrieve and display up to 50 Outlook contacts in the screen.
 [0] = an unlimited number of Outlook contacts can be displayed in the phone's screen, i.e., as many contacts as there are defined in Outlook can be retrieved and displayed.
 [500] = The maximum number of Outlook contacts that the phone can retrieve and display.

-4.10 Better Together over Ethernet
+4.11 Better Together over Ethernet